 Methadone is a commonly prescribed opiate that is used in the treatment of heroin addiction.
 Unfortunately, many who are treated using methadone find themselves subsequently addicted to this powerful opiate and struggling to attain the sobriety they originally sought.
-Ibogaine treatment for methadone addiction offers a safe, pain-free approach to overcoming addiction to this powerful drug.
+Ibogaine treatment for methadone addiction offers a safe, pain-free approach to overcoming an addiction to this powerful drug.

 The decision to get off methadone is generally not taken lightly.
-Symptoms of withdrawal from this drug can be much more pronounced, and last much longer, than short acting opiates such as heroin or oxycodone.
-Unfortunately, it’s the painful process of withdrawal, and the long lingering effects of the withdrawal that keep so many people hooked on this drug.
+Symptoms of withdrawal from this drug can be much more pronounced, and last much longer, than short-acting opiates such as heroin or oxycodone.
+Unfortunately, it’s the painful process of withdrawal and the long-lingering effects of the withdrawal that keep so many people hooked on this drug.

 At the Ibogaine Clinic in Mexico, David Dardashti has spent several years working to perfect treatment for long-acting opiate addiction.
 Today, he treats those suffering from Methadone, Suboxone, and Subutex addiction in days—NOT MONTHS.
 His ibogaine treatment protocols are based on years of research and come from experience—David has treated more than 6,000 people using Ibogaine to date and continues to provide quality, compassionate care for those in need.

 Traditional methadone addiction treatment can be “messy” at best.
 Many who have tried to taper down the medication find themselves on long, drawn-out treatment plans that only reduce the Methadone by a couple of milligrams each week.
 This process can leave someone that legitimately WANTS to stop taking Methadone stuck taking the drug for a year or more – during this time, the risk of relapsing or increasing the dose back up is always present.